jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-give-tough-love.md

 **Only say it once.** Give your advice, back it up with a sound argument, touch their emotions, and be done with it.
 Refuse to discuss the problem any further except to talk about how good the new advice is working.

-If the other person respects your time, once a solution is given, you won't hear the same complaint again.
+If the other person respects your time, you won't hear the same complaint again once a solution is given.
 Once you give a person advice and they agree that it's the best course to follow, it becomes a dead issue.
-If someone keeps asking for advice on the same problem but does nothing, you’re both wasting time.
+If someone keeps asking for advice on the same problem but does nothing, you’re wasting time.

 Even if you’re doing everything else right, the person may still not come around.
 That’s fine.
 You can still value your time and theirs.
 That means don’t repeat yourself.
 Tell the truth only once.